-2.2.1 Council Oversees City Organization But Does Not Interfere With Management Council establishes budgetary authority for departments and positions, and may determine the duties and compensation of each, but does not interfere with the City Manager's management of City employees.

-2.2.2 Council and City Manager Roles and Responsibilities Differentiated Leaders adhere to the separate and distinct policy and management roles of Council and City Manager.
+- 2.2.1 Council Oversees City Organization But Does Not Interfere With Management Council establishes budgetary authority for departments and positions, and may determine the duties and compensation of each, but does not interfere with the City Manager's management of City employees. - 2.2.2 Council and City Manager Roles and Responsibilities Differentiated Leaders adhere to the separate and distinct policy and management roles of Council and City Manager.
 Administrative policy and complaints are handled by the City Manager and Department Heads; legislative policy is established by Council.

+2.2.3 Performance-Driven Management

-2.2.3 Performance-Driven ManagementCouncil reviews the City Manager's performance annually.
+Council reviews the City Manager's performance annually.
 The City Manager is responsible for performance reviews of subordinates.

-- 2.2.4 City Attorney Is Legal Counsel to the City and Its Officials Collectively capacity provides legal advice to the Council, City Manager, and staff to the extent their interests coincide with the City's. - 2.2.5 Staff Provides Adequate Information for Council Policy-Setting Information is sufficient for effective decisions. - 2.2.6 Council Will Not Request Unnecessary Information In recognition of the limitations of staff time and resources, the Council will not request unnecessary information. - 2.2.7 Public Documents Ensure Open And Transparent GovernmentThe Council and Administration will adhere to laws on public access to documents. - 2.2.8 Communications to the Public are Essential
+- 2.2.4 City Attorney Is Legal Counsel to the City and Its Officials Collectively The City Attorney is hired by the City Manager and represents the City and in that capacity provides legal advice to the Council, City Manager, and staff to the extent their interests coincide with the City's. - 2.2.5 Staff Provides Adequate Information for Council Policy-Setting Information is sufficient for effective decisions.

+2.2.6 Council Will Not Request Unnecessary Information

+In recognition of the limitations of staff time and resources, the Council will not request unnecessary information.

+2.2.7 Public Documents Ensure Open And Transparent Government The Council and Administration will adhere to laws on public access to documents.

+2.2.8 Communications to the Public are Essential